 Do you block your quilts when they’re complete?
-I do, most of the time.
+Most of the time, I do.
 Blocking helps the quilt lay flat and hang straight, and can help counteract slight ruffling or waviness in the borders.
 Here’s what you’ll need:

-- Am old, clean sheet or piece of fabric bigger than the quilt (helpful to keep lint or pet hair off the quilt, and a bit of the moisture off the carpet)
+- An old, clean sheet or piece of fabric bigger than the quilt (helpful to keep lint or pet hair off the quilt, and a bit of the moisture off the carpet)

 - One wet quilt (I wash most of my quilts in the washer, either with a clear water pre-wash and then soap, or just clear water; you can also start with a dry quilt, and sprinkle or spray water on it to thoroughly wet while it’s on the floor)

 - A Stanley S2 Laser Level Square (more on this tool here), or a 15″-24″ square acrylic ruler

 - An oscillating fan or even a ceiling fan if you are lucky enough to have one